msurdi/feedo/README.md

     npm run deploy:dokku
 ```

-Ensure you also setup all the necessary environment variables in dokkue, with `dokku config set ...`.
+Ensure you also setup all the necessary environment variables in dokku, with `dokku config set ...`.